Mom’s Authentic Lebanese Molokhia (Mloukhiyeh)

 For the Chicken and Broth:

-• Spices: Cinnamon sticks, bay leaves, cardamom pods, cloves, salt, and black peppercorns to add warmth and depth.
+• Spices: Cinnamon sticks, cardamom pods, and cloves add deep warmth to the chicken.

 How to make Molokhia